The-Chioma/jQuery-Calculator/README.md

 # jQuery Calculator

-I have created a simple calculator website using jQuery.
+I have created a simple calculator website using jQuery for basic math problems.

 (link below)